 The family-owned Mangos Caribbean Restaurant opened in 2012 and offers a glimpse of the Caribbean fare with various palate-pleasing flavors; hot and spicy, sweet, and tangy.
 The Huntsville Times awarded Mangos’ the title of 2012’s Best New Restaurant.
 In 2013, Trip Advisor ranked Mangos as Huntsville’s #1 restaurant for 7 months in a row and awarded a Certificate of Excellence in 2014.
 Mangos Caribbean Restaurant has a wonderful weekly buffet with vegan options clearly labeled as well as entrees such as Vegan Curry Chicken Roti and Vegan Ginger Chicken & Broccoli.
 Check out the Vegan and Vegetarian sections on their menu.

 The Veggie serves vegan comfort food, everything from perfectly gooey cinnamon rolls to decadent crab-less crab cakes.
 Chef Adyre offers a variety of cuisines and puts a spin on traditional classics.
-The Veggie offers weekly individual meal prep, which is delivered on Sundays, as well as family-style prep meals, that can be ordered for delivery on Sunday.
+The Veggie offers weekly individual meal prep, which is delivered throughout the week, as well as family-style prep meals.
 The Veggie also offers catering, so keep them in mind for your upcoming events.
-Check out their Facebook page for information about additional precautions they are taking during the pandemic and make sure you ask them about their loyalty discounts.
+Check out their website for information about additional precautions they are taking during the pandemic and make sure you ask them about their loyalty discounts.

 Memphis, Tn. native, Chef Smith aka Emmanuel Smith runs Heaven’s Healthy Kitchen.
 HHK homemade meals are made from scratch.
 Everything from the Classic Chikn Sandwich to the Oxtail Plate can be ordered for delivery.
 HHK’s goal is to reach communities to promote, teach, and educate them on the family, health, and wellness.
 Make sure you check out their Instagram page where they update their menu.